 Bitwage has a complete internal information security program that is designed to align with ISO and NIST standards as well as industry best practices for financial service organizations.

 Bitwage production servers and data are secured for confidentiality and integrity using full-disk encryption and backups.
 Servers use intrusion detection software and various cryptographic techniques to detect filesystem tampering.
 Essential services are segregated by function to protect any possible vulnerabilities from exposing another unrelated service.

 No customer funds are stored with Bitwage for longer than the time it takes to fulfill a payroll order.
 If funds must be stored for longer than a transaction due to an unforeseen issue, they are held offline in an isolated air-gapped machine with paper backups to protect the funds and to discourage malicious targeting of our servers.

 We use enterprise grade and industry standard security techniques for the transmission and use of user passwords.
 We check for strong passwords (minimum length, sufficient entropy) on account creation and password reset.
-Further, we require Two Factor Authentication via SMS, Google Authenticator or Authy to login and for sensitive data inputs while logged in.
+Further, we require Two Factor Authentication via SMS, Google, or Bitwage Authenticator to login and for sensitive data inputs while logged in.